-This is where sports therapy comes in.
-A sports therapist aims to provide care for sport and recreational participants to help them recover as quickly and fully as possible.
-On this page we'll look at what sport therapy entails, common sports injuries and different treatments that may be used.
+This is where sports therapy can help.
+On this page we'll look at what sports therapy entails, common sports injuries and different treatments that may be used.

 What is sports therapy?